 The Fund is a unit trust within the meaning of the Income Tax Act (Canada).
 The Fund is subject to tax on its net taxable income, including net realized capital gains, for the calendar year which is not paid or payable to its unitholders as of the end of the calendar year.
 It is the intention of the Fund to pay all of its net taxable income and net realized capital gains so that the Fund will not be subject to income taxes other than foreign withholding taxes, if applicable.
 Therefore, no provision for income taxes has been made in these financial statements.

-As at December 31, 2024, the Fund had \$1,155,425 net capital losses (December 31, 2023 - \$1,271,975) and no non-capital losses (December 31, 2023 - Nil).
+As at December 31, 2024, the Fund had no net capital losses (December 31, 2023 - Nil) and no non-capital losses (December 31, 2023 - Nil).
+Notes to the financial statements for December 31, 2024 and 2023

 Distributions